 - make sure they reach and represent the views of as many parents and carers as possible

-- support parents and carers to work with the Children and Young People’s Trust to make sure their voices and views are reflected in our plans
+- support parents and carers to work with the Children, Young People and Families Trust.
+This will make sure their voices and views are reflected in our plans

 - be sensitive to the circumstances of families